Burnout isn’t a mindset failure. It’s a design problem. Learn how intentional business design replaces constant effort & creates sustainable momentum

 It costs energy.

-It costs clarity.
+It costs attention.

-It costs resilience.
+It costs recovery.

 Effort asks you to show up again and again.